Last updated on February 11th, 2022

 While buying a new house is an exciting and proud moment in your life, realty terms like carpet area, built-up area, and the super built-up area can create confusion, and can even drive you to take wrong decisions!
 Hence, having a fair idea about all these property terms is crucial in making a well-informed decision.

 To give you a quick insight: Carpet area is basically what you sign up for (the actual area of the flat, where you can lay a carpet).
 Whereas, the built-up area is the sum of the carpet area and the thickness of the walls.

 3. Verify the Location of the Property

 Check the location of the property.
 While investing in a new apartment, it is of utmost importance to look into the area that you will be residing in.
-Check for things like the distance from the main road, your work, schools and hospitals – all these factors will help you take a better and sound decision.
+Check for things like the distance from the main road, your work, schools, and hospitals – all these factors will help you make a better and sound decision.

 4. Look into Land Records

 Knowing the details of the land on which your house or apartment is built is very crucial.
 Check if the land is cleared of all the dues with the registration office.
 Also, before you invest, ensure that the property (apartment or house) is legally authorized to be built on the said land, and has received NOC from the area development department, municipal corporation, electricity supply board, and water supply and sewage boards.
 You can seek help from professionals who charge you a nominal fee and do all the running around for you in this matter.